 MailUp pricing and plans

 MailUp offers 4 pricing plans for email marketing.
 All plans have unlimited recipients with no sending limits.
 But sending speed is limited to 2K emails/hour on subscription plans.
-You can increase the speed against additional costs 10-40% more.
+You can increase the speed for an additional 10-40%.
 Enterprise customers can send up to 5 million emails each hour.

 These higher plans have more email templates, inbox previews, and automation triggers.
 You get 100 email templates on Plus, 200 on Premium.
 And 76 clients for inbox previews and 100 automation triggers for both Plus and Premium.